-QIPP Hospital Reports provide insight into your hospital's overall PPHR rate, and how it compares to statewide MS Medicaid rates during the baseline period (calendar year (CY) 2018).
+QIPP PPHR Hospital Reports provide insight into your hospital's overall PPHR rate, and how it compares to statewide MS Medicaid rates during the baseline period.
 The PPHR rate indicates the proportion of at-risk inpatient stays at your hospital that led to one or more PPRs, PPEDs, or both (see methodology section for a description of what is considered an at-risk inpatient stay).
-The actual-to-expected ratio compares your hospital's performance to the statewide average during CY 2018 for a hospital with the same patient mix of demographics and casemix (see Section 2.3 for a description of how the actual-to-expected ratio is calculated).
-Values greater than one indicate your hospital performed worse than the statewide baseline, while values less than one indicate your hospital performed better than the statewide baseline.
+The actual-to-expected ratio compares your hospital's performance to the statewide average during the baseline year for a hospital with the same patient mix of demographics and casemix (see Section 2.3 for a description of how the actual-to-expected ratio is calculated).
+Values greater than 1.0 indicate your hospital performed worse than the statewide baseline, while values less than 1.0 indicate your hospital performed better than the statewide baseline.

-Each quarterly QIPP Hospital Report describes performance during the year ending two quarters prior to the report in order to allow time for claims to be submitted to the payment system.
+Each quarterly QIPP PPHR Hospital Report describes performance during the year ending two quarters prior to the report date in order to allow time for claims to be submitted to the payment system and be adjudicated.
 The program assesses a full year of claims in each quarterly report in order to promote stability in each evaluation and reduce variability between quarters.
 For each quarterly report, one new quarter is added to the dataset, and the oldest quarter is removed from the dataset; this is referred to as a rolling year.
-Statewide performance during the baseline year (CY 2018) will be used to set performance targets for year two of QIPP, which will cover performance during CY 2019.
+Statewide performance during the baseline year will be used to set performance targets for years two and three of each QIPP cycle.